-- 5.1 If a councillor at a meeting reasonably believes or suspects that another councillor has a personal interest in a matter that may be a prescribed or declarable conflict of interest, and that councillor is participating in a decision on that matter, the councillor who believes or suspects this, must immediately inform the chairman of the meeting of their belief or suspicion, and the facts and circumstances that led to their belief or suspicion. - 5.2 The chairman should ask the relevant councillor with the suspected personal interest whether they have any prescribed or declarable conflict of interest in the matter.
-If the councillor agrees they have a conflict of interest, the councillor must follow the relevant procedures above. - 5.3 If the councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 5.4 The eligible councillors must then decide whether the councillor has a prescribed conflict of interest, a declarable conflict of interest or that the councillor does not have a prescribed or declarable conflict of interest in the matter.
+- 11.1 If a councillor at a meeting reasonably believes or suspects that another councillor has a personal interest in a matter that may be a prescribed or declarable conflict of interest, and that councillor is participating in a decision on that matter, the councillor who believes or suspects this, must immediately inform the chairman of the meeting of their belief or suspicion, and the facts and circumstances that led to their belief or suspicion. - 11.2 The chairman should ask the relevant councillor with the suspected personal interest whether they have any prescribed or declarable conflict of interest in the matter.
+If the councillor agrees they have a conflict of interest, the councillor must follow the relevant procedures above. - 11.3 If the councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 11.4 The eligible councillors must then decide whether the councillor has a prescribed conflict of interest, a declarable conflict of interest or that the councillor does not have a prescribed or declarable conflict of interest in the matter.
 If the meeting decides the councillor has a conflict of interest, the councillor must follow the relevant procedures above.
-If a councillor with a declarable conflict of interest, then the eligible councillors must make a decision about the councillor's participation. - 5.5 If the councillors cannot reach a decision about the conflict of interest, or the subject councillor's participation in the matter despite a declarable conflict of interest, then they are taken to have determined that the councillor must leave and stay away from the place where the meeting is being held while the eligible councillors discuss and vote on the matter.
+If a councillor with a declarable conflict of interest wants to participate in the decision despite the declarable conflict of interest, then the eligible councillors must make a decision about the councillor's participation. - 11.5 If the councillors cannot reach a decision about the conflict of interest, or the subject councillor's participation in the matter despite a declarable conflict of interest, then they are taken to have determined that the councillor must leave and stay away from the place where the meeting is being held while the eligible councillors discuss and vote on the matter.
 This decision will continue to apply in relation to all subsequent decisions about the same matter, where the conflict of interest remains unchanged.